-If you’re keen on vibrant colours in your outdoor photographs, there’s no need to wait for Summer – lots of brightly coloured flowers bloom in Spring.
+If you’re keen on vibrant colours in your outdoor photographs, there’s no need to wait for Summer.
+Lots of brightly coloured flowers bloom in Spring.
 Wysteria and tulips look gorgeous, as do brilliant yellows of buttercups and daffodils.

-We’ll have fewer members of the public and passerby to contend with, which is great as it gives us more flexibility in terms of where we can take the photographs.
+We’ll have fewer members of the public and passerby to contend with.
+This is great as it gives us more flexibility in where we can take the photographs.

-If Spring showers do present themselves, we’ll simply keep an eye on the weather and go outdoors in a break in the weather.
+If Spring showers present themselves, we’ll simply keep an eye on the weather and go outdoors in a break in the weather.